Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-- Williams's Pastoral retains its quirky charisma, capturing a street scene that might have lasted a minute and tacking on the speaker's memory of the way a minister approaches the pulpit.
+- Williams's 'Pastoral' retains its quirky charisma, capturing a street scene that might have lasted a minute and tacking on the speaker's memory of how a minister approaches the pulpit.

 His poem juxtaposes the behaviour of sparrows against that of the human, then the human against a second human.
 Tensions are created.
-The sparrows are simply instinctive, whilst the first human's actions are questionable.
+The sparrows are instinctive, while the first human's actions are questionable.

 And there is further room for debate because the old man, collecting dog dirt, seems more majestic than the minister, walking to his Sunday pulpit.
 There has to be a message in there somewhere?